adriene-tien/Kafka-ElasticSearch-PopularUser-Twitter/README.md

 # Next Steps / Improvements
 At the moment this project is pretty much a purely backend-implemented project.
 What I have in mind for future iterations would be to create a nice dashboard where I can display all of these stored tweets, full with CSS animations and a generally aesthetic look.
-It would be a chance for me to learn more about web frontend too since I haven't experienced this to a sufficient level yet, I currently only have some basic experience with React.
+It would be a chance for me to learn more about web frontend too since I can't honestly say that I have experienced this to a sufficient level as of now.
+I currently only have some basic experience with React.